oracle/opengrok/Project-groups.md

 </java>
 ```

-Configuration is provided in the read only configuration (`-R` parameter for the opengrok.jar or
-`OPENGROK_READ_XML_CONFIGURATION` variable in the OpenGrok script).
-This configuration is merged with the
-instance configuration in `/var/opengrok/etc/configuration.xml` (default) so the groups are available
-for the webapp.
+Configuration is provided in the read only configuration (`-R` parameter of indexer).
+This configuration is merged by the indexer with the instance configuration in `/var/opengrok/etc/configuration.xml` (default) so the groups are available for the webapp.

 **NOTE:**
 There is no other way to persistently provide the group configuration than the `-R` option for each run of the indexer.
 If you run the indexer